 - Pour the mixture on the greased platform.

 - Quickly spread the mixture in a thin layer using a spatula or spoon.

 - Let it cool for a few minutes.

-- Cut into thin stripes. ( If you are a maniac like me, use a ruler to get equal size stripes 🙂 )
+- Cut into thin stripes. ( If you have OCD like me, use a ruler to get equal size stripes 🙂 )

 - Roll the stripes.

 - For tadka, heat oil in a pan.

 - When the oil is hot, add mustard seeds.

 - When the seeds starts crackling, add sesame seeds, heeng, curry leaves and green chili.